Public Disclosure Regarding the CARES Act

 - The University has received $4,195,084 from the Department pursuant to the Certification and Agreement [for] Emergency Financial Aid Grants to Students.

 - Under the original program which was limited to those had filed FAFSA’s by June 30, 2020, Southern reached 6,497 students with awards.
 To reach the 1224 additional students, enrolled for fall 2020, and preliminarily determined to be eligible according to the information below, Southern implemented a program allowing students to attest to Title IV eligibility in lieu of filing the 19-20 FAFSA.
-Under this program the university was able to provide awards to an additional 133 students by September 30.
+Under this program the University was able to provide awards to an additional 133 students by September 30.
+Ultimately 153 students were reached through this program.
+After the attestation program closed, to expend the remaining funds, Southern then distributed the money as a 44% increase on the original award, to those students still enrolled at the University.

-- The university allocated funds based on the number of credits for which the student was enrolled in spring 2020.
+- The University allocated funds based on the number of credits for which the student was enrolled in spring 2020.
 The baseline amount for full time, eligible students is $438.
 Up to 40% of the baseline was added for Pell recipients based on the percentage of the full-time Pell award received.
 Therefore, an eligible, full-time student receiving a full Pell grant received $613.
-The university held back approximately 10% of the grant to use for further emergency funding to students over the summer and fall.
+In the final round of awards (October 2020) a second award, equal to approximately 44% of the original award, was sent to those students enrolled in fall 2020.